 In conjunction with the adoption of ASC 606, we are required to capitalize certain contract acquisition costs.
 The capitalized costs primarily relate to paid commissions.
 In accordance with the practical expedient in ASC 606-10-10-4, we apply a portfolio approach to estimate contract acquisition costs for groups of customer contracts.
 We elect to apply the practical expedient in ASC 340-40-25-4 and will expense contract acquisition costs as incurred where the expected period of benefit is one year or less.
 Contract acquisition costs are deferred and amortized on a straight-line basis over the period of benefit, which we have estimated to be, on average, between one and five years.
 The period of benefit was determined based on an average customer contract term, expected contract renewals, changes in technology and our ability to retain customers, including canceled contracts.
 We assess the amortization term for all major transactions based on specific facts and circumstances.
-Contract acquisition costs are included in prepaid expenses and other current assets, and in other assets, respectively.
+Contract acquisition costs are classified as current or noncurrent assets based on when the expense will be recognized.
+The current and noncurrent portions of contract acquisition costs are included in prepaid expenses and other current assets, and in other assets, respectively.
 As of June 30, 2019, we had \$1,413 of contract acquisition costs.
 We had amortization expense of \$188 related to these costs during the nine months ended June 30, 2019.
 There was no impairment related to contract acquisition costs.